Code-Institute-Submissions/Olivertrain1221-CandyCave_SepResub/README.md

 #### Implementation
-Develop the ability for users to save addresses to their profile Develop the ability for users to store more than one address on their profile Develop the ability for users to set one address as default Develop the ability for users to edit the addresses on their profile Develop the ability for users to delete the addresses on their profile
+Develop the ability for users to save addresses to their profile Develop the ability for users to set one address as default Develop the ability for users to edit the addresses on their profile Develop the ability for users to delete the addresses on their profile